Withington history

 Grant in frankalmoign from Odo, son of Ing [-rith de Withington, to the canons of Cokersand] of a portion of his land within the bounds of Withington, to wit, in the northern part of that town between two ditches, as the crosses and landmarks of the said brethren indicate, together with the messuages ; and also four acres of land extending from the great ditch along the kirk-gate towards land of Walter de Withington ; with common right, easements, and liberties.
 Any future claim upon this land to be discharged by the residue of his fee.
 [S.D.
 1184 1210 c]

-These extracts appear to refer to Withington (in "Salfordsyre") with the "great ditch" being Nico Ditch .
-This possible source of the name 'Ladybarn' is mentioned elsewhere, but in the absence of more evidence, including pre-reformation references to the name, this derivation remains unproven.
+These extracts appear to refer to Withington (in "Salfordsyre") with the "great ditch" being Nico Ditch.
+This possible source of the name 'Ladybarn/Lady Barn' is mentioned by several authors, but in the absence of more evidence, including older references to the name, this derivation remains unproven.

 Ladybarn Social Club.
 A history of the Ladybarn Social Club, formerly the Ladybarn and District Royal British Legion Club, by Phil Cowtan and the committee of the club (2013).